-To create a Patch policy, follow these steps for each of the subcategories of patches:
+To create a Patch policy, follow these steps for each type of patch:

-1. From the System Management page, click Create Policy.
+1. From the System Management page, click the Create Policy button.

-2. Click the type of policy you want to create.
+2. In the Create Policy window, click the type of policy you want to create.
 The options are:

 - Patch All